yuvalmGS/gigaspaces-wiki-jekyll/xap97net/processing-unit-container.markdown

 In order to define the service layer agreement of your processing unit, an SLA file needs to be created.
 That file should be named `sla.xml`, and should be placed in the root directory of the processing unit.

-{% refer %}Read about SLA in [Service Grid Processing Unit Container|XAP97NET:Basic Processing Unit Container].{% endrefer %}
+{% refer %}Read about SLA in depanlinkService Grid Processing Unit Containertengahlink./basic-processing-unit-container.htmlbelakanglink.{% endrefer %}

 # Deployment